Rabindra Ratan Ph.D.

 Bio

 Dr. Ratan conducts social and psychological research on the effects of human-technology interaction, focusing on how media technologies (e.g., avatars, video games, agents/AI, VR) influence meaningful outcomes (e.g., equity, well-being, motivation) across societal contexts (e.g., education, health, industry).
-He is particularly interested in the Proteus effect (i.e., avatar characteristics influencing user behaviors), human-AI interaction, virtual meetings, the metaverse, and gender stereotyping in gaming.
+He is particularly interested in the Proteus effect (i.e., avatar characteristics influencing user behaviors), human-AI interaction, gender stereotypes in gaming, and virtual meetings.
+In addition to conducting research on these phenomena, he has also been teaching all of his MSU classes in virtual reality since 2022.

 Examples of current and recent research questions include:

-1. What are the best practices for teaching and meeting in virtual reality?
+1. What psychological factors influence experiences of teaching and meeting in virtual reality and mixed reality?

 2. In what ways can avatars and virtual worlds be harnessed to improve performance and motivation in education, health, and industry?